grafana/opentelemetry-workshop/site/docs/lab2/grafana.md

     ![Correlate from a log to a trace](/img/appo11y_traceid.png)

-    Then, you will be taken to the Traces tab to view that specific trace.
+    Then, you will be taken to the Traces tab to view that specific trace, where you can view more information about this request.

 ### Runtime metrics and information

-As well as instrumenting Traces and Logs, OpenTelemetry auto-instrumentation also captures some helpful runtime metrics for our applications, right out of the box.
+In addition to traces and logs, OpenTelemetry auto-instrumentation also captures some helpful runtime metrics for our applications, right out of the box.

-These metrics can be really helpful in identifying issues which may not immediately be obvious from traces or logs.
+These metrics can be really helpful for monitoring trends, or identifying issues which may not immediately be obvious from traces or logs.

-1. Click on the **JVM** tab.
-This dynamic tab in Application Observability changes, depending on the language of the service.
+1. From Application Observability for the _rolldice_ service, click on the **JVM** tab.

+    This tab in Application Observability changes dynamically, depending on the language of the instrumented service.
 In this case, it shows some metrics which are typical for a Java application:

     - CPU Utilization